shephertz/App42-Traffic-Junkie/README.md

   UserContext.MyPicUrl = social.getFacebookProfile().getPicture();
 ```

+__Store User Profile:__
-__Store User Profile: This is to srore userProfile who is playing this game:__
+This is to srore User Profile(Facebook Id, Display Name, PicURL etc.)
+By saving user profile we can retrive display name for facebook id(Used to create friends leaderboard)

 ```
     JSONObject userProfile = new JSONObject();